RogiGral/gms/README.md

 ## When working on FE features

 I strongly recommend working on FE features fully in running docker containers.
 Frontend container should be accesible on `localhost:3000`.
 It has **HOT RELOAD** logic configured.
 Every change in the `src` folder will automatically cause the frontend to be rerendered.
 It is enough to run `make up-dev` to get db, api and frontend working and ready to use.
 From the frontend container's perspective api should be accessible on `localhost:8081`.
 When you want to add new dependencies to the frontend project, there are 2 ways.
-You may do it inside docker container by running `docker exec -it gms_frontend_1 bash -c "npm install --save <your-package>"` or add this dependency outside the frontend container and rebuild containers after that e.g with command `make clean-dev && make up-dev`.
+You may do it inside docker container by running `docker exec -it gms_frontend_1 sh -c "npm install --save <your-package>"` or add this dependency outside the frontend container and rebuild containers after that e.g with command `make clean-dev && make up-dev`.

+## Other

+In case you will have a problem with permissions e.g owner and group has changed from your user to the root, you may use this command `sudo chown -R <user: e.g sebastian>:<group: e.g sebastian> <folder: e.g persistent_data>` to make this folder managable for you again.